Convergence Rates of First and Higher Order Dynamics for Solving Linear Ill-posed Problems

-Moreover, if $f:(0,\infty)\to\R$ is a right-continuous, monotonically increasing, and bounded function, we write
+Moreover, if $f\colon(0,\infty)\to\R$ is a right-continuous, monotonically increasing, and bounded function, we write

-for the Lebesgue--Stieltjes integral of $f$, where $\mu_f$ denotes the unique non-negative Borel measure defined by $\mu_f((\lambda_1,\lambda_2])=f(\lambda_2)-f(\lambda_1)$ and $g\in L^1(\mu)$.
+for the Lebesgue--Stieltjes integral of $f$, where $\mu_f$ denotes the unique non-negative Borel measure defined by $\mu_f((\lambda_1,\lambda_2])=f(\lambda_2)-f(\lambda_1)$ and $g\in L^1(\mu_f)$.

-We now want to relate the following quantities to each other: \begin{itemize} \item the {\bf spectral tail} of the minimum norm solution $\xdag$ with respect to the operator $L^*L$, that is, the asymptotic behaviour of $e(\lambda)$ as $\lambda$ tends to zero, see \cite{Neu97}; \item the error between the minimum norm solution $\xdag$ and the regularised solution~$\xa(y)$ or~$\Xa(y)$ for the exact data $y$ called {\bf noise free regularisation error}, that is,
+We introduce the following quantities, whose behaviour we want to relate to each other: \begin{itemize} \item the {\bf spectral tail} of the minimum norm solution $\xdag$ with respect to the operator $L^*L$, that is, the asymptotic behaviour of $e(\lambda)$ as $\lambda$ tends to zero, see \cite{Neu97};